 (2) Calibration from Standard Star Fields.
-About 10% of the VISTA observing time is devoted to observations of standard stars.
-The evening and morning twilights will be used for taking photometric calibration data as well.
-A network of standard star fields will be observed periodically throughout each night (approximately one every two hours).
+A small fraction of the VISTA observing time is devoted to observations of standard stars.
+The evening and morning twilights will be used for taking photometric calibration data: as a rule we will observe a faint UKIRT standard in ZYJ in the evening (useful also for measuring the sky brightness), and if some time remains at the end of the night, that can not be filled in with science observations, we will observe additional standard(s) in all broad band filters (including standards at high airmasses).
+The 2MASS Touchstone Fields will be observed if the UKIRT standards are not available, i.e. due to wind pointing restriction.
 These data will provide important information on the stability of VIRCAM, and will be used to measure any intra-detector spatial systematics (i.e. illumination correction).